Compare Trade School

 If you want to become a plumber in Vermont, the first step is getting the right training.
 Plumbing is a skilled trade that takes hands-on practice and technical know-how.
 In Vermont, you can start as an apprentice while getting classroom instruction through a technical center or trade school.
 The schools you choose now will shape your skills, your license timeline, and your career opportunities.

-How Vermont Plumbing Licenses Work
+How Vermont Plumbing licenses work

 In Vermont, all plumbers must be licensed by the State of Vermont Division of Fire Safety.
 There are different stages as you work your way up.